$29.99 $59.99 Buy It Now

 In addition to video surveillance, organizations collect vast amounts of data on their employees for various purposes, such as performance evaluations and targeted advertising.
 This raises concerns about data protection and the potential misuse of personal information.
 Employees may worry about their data being shared with third parties or used in ways that violate their privacy rights.

-See also How Much To Have A Video Surveillance System
+See also How To Use Your Computer For Video Surveillance Android

 Legal Framework for Video Surveillance